strapi/strapi/packages/plugins/sentry/README.md

 ### `getInstance()`

-Use it if you need direct access to the Sentry instance, which should already already be initialized.
+Use it if you need direct access to the Sentry instance, which should already be initialized.
 It's useful if `sendError` doesn't suit your needs.

 **Example**